-Psychology is the scientific study of the mind and its functions.
-This exciting degree will help you learn more about yourself and others, and give you a deep insight into how the human mind works and affects behaviour.
-It also will give you an in-depth understanding of how Psychology can be applied to the study of criminal behaviour and the criminal justice system.
+This exciting degree will give you a deep insight into how the human mind works and affects behaviour, and an in-depth understanding of how psychology can be applied to the study of criminal behaviour and the criminal justice system.

-You will be taught by enthusiastic and dedicated tutors, who are also practitioners and often involved in the latest research.
-You will also benefit from our world-class library, specialist research equipment (including EEG machines and access to an fMRI scanner) and state of the art teaching facilities and dedicated psychology facilities, including electroencephalograms (EEGs) which are used to evaluate electrical activity in the brain and eye tracking systems which allow you to gain a deeper understanding of cognitive processes during tasks, which will help support your studies and research.
+You will be taught by enthusiastic and dedicated tutors, who are also practitioners and involved in the latest research.
+You will also benefit from our world-class library, state of the art teaching facilities and dedicated psychology facilities, including electroencephalograms (EEGs) which are used to evaluate electrical activity in the brain and eye tracking systems which allow you to gain a deeper understanding of cognitive processes during tasks, which will help support your studies and research.